awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 # Creating and using an IAM policy for IAM database access<a name="UsingWithRDS.IAMDBAuth.IAMPolicy"></a>

-To allow an IAM user or role to connect to your DB instance, you must create an IAM policy\.
-After that, you attach the policy to an IAM user or role\.
+To allow a user or role to connect to your DB instance, you must create an IAM policy\.
+After that, you attach the policy to a permissions set or role\.

 **Note**
 To learn more about IAM policies, see [Identity and access management for Amazon RDS](UsingWithRDS.IAM.md)\.

-The following example policy allows an IAM user to connect to a DB instance using IAM database authentication\.
+The following example policy allows a user to connect to a DB instance using IAM database authentication\.

 ```
  1. {